 The Bank considers a loan to be impaired when management believes it will be unable to collect all principal and interest due according to the contractual terms of the loan.
 If a loan is impaired, the Bank records a loss valuation equal to the excess of the loan's carrying value over the present value of the estimated future cash flows discounted at the loan's initial effective rate, or the loan's observable market price, or the fair value of the collateral if the loan is collateral dependent.
-One-to-four family residential loans and consumer loans are collectively evaluated for impairment.
+One-to-four family residential loans and consumer loans are collectively evaluated for impairment until they become 180 days past due, at which time they are deemed impaired.
 Loans on residential properties with greater than four units, on construction and development and commercial properties are evaluated for impairment on a loan by loan basis.
 The allowance for loan losses is increased by charges to income and decreased by charge-offs (net of recoveries).
 Management's periodic evaluation of the adequacy of the allowance is based on the Bank's past loan loss experience, known and inherent losses in the portfolio, and various subjective factors such as economic and business conditions.
 Assessing the adequacy of the allowance for loan losses is inherently subjective as it requires making material estimates, including the amount and timing of future cash flows expected to be received on impaired loans that may be susceptible to significant change.
 In management's opinion, the allowance, when taken as a whole, is adequate to absorb reasonable estimated loan losses inherent in the Bank's loan portfolio.